 - how well the rest of the chair is tuned around the scan result

 That is why body scan should be judged by the outcome, not just the label.
-The question is not “Does the chair have body scan?”
-The better question is “Does the scan actually improve alignment in a noticeable way?”
+The question is not only “Does the chair have body scan?”
+The better question is: does the scan actually improve alignment in a noticeable way?

 Body scan matters because massage chairs work best when they know where your body actually is.
-Shoulder mapping is the anchor point for that process, and when it is off, the whole session can feel slightly misplaced.
+Shoulder mapping is the anchor point for that process.
+When it is off, the whole session can feel slightly misplaced.
 When it is right, the massage often feels more accurate, more natural, and easier to trust.

 The key is to think of body scan as a fit tool, not a magic tool.
 A good scan improves alignment.
 A manual adjustment option helps finish the job.
 Together, those two things often matter more than the label alone.